 The Christian Leadership Center

-The Office of Community and Centenary's Christian Leadership Center (CLC) have a unique partnership in that students who are enrolled in the CLC Internship Program can receive COMMUNITY credit for the internships that they sucessfully complete according to the CLC Internship Program guidelines.
+The Office of Global Engagement and Centenary's Christian Leadership Center (CLC) have a unique partnership in that students who are enrolled in the CLC Internship Program can receive COMMUNITY credit for the internships that they successfully complete according to the CLC Internship Program guidelines.

 For more information about this great opportunity contact:

 Assistant Director of Christian Leadership